jvvuuren/nfa-pipeline/README.md

 # NFA-Pipeline-2018-2019
-VFX pipeline of The Dutch Filmacademy 2018/2019
+VFX pipeline of The Netherlands Film Academy 2018/2019

 Todo before use:<br>
 Add shotgun_3 to /Python Modules<br>